Have you been thinking about rebranding your blog?

 So after months of mulling over the decision, I slowly started targeting my blog posts to focus more on this specific audience.
 You can read about my target audience transition here.

-I also became a member of Elite Blog Academy where I learned the importance of properly branding my blog.
-During the first week of the program, I was prompted to write out a very detailed description of who EXACTLY my business is seeking to help.
+I also purchased several blogging resources.
+One of those resources helped me understand the importance of properly branding my blog.
+I was prompted to write out a very detailed description of who EXACTLY my business is seeking to help.

 This exercise really kicked my butt, however, it helped me to realize the importance of focusing my efforts on the people I believe I can help the most–moms who NEED/WANT an entrepreneurial outlet that not only allows them to be creative but allows them to earn money from their creativity.